awslabs/project-lakechain/examples/simple-pipelines/image-processing-pipelines/README.md

 # 🖼️ Image Processing Pipelines

-In this directory we provide several examples that showcase how to process and transform images using different middlewares on AWS using Project Lakechain.
+In this directory we provide several examples that showcase how to process and transform images using different middlewares on AWS with Project Lakechain.

 ## 🌟 Examples